browserengineering/book/book/animations.md

 Compositing now works, but it doesn't yet achieve the goal of avoiding raster during animations.
-That's because `composite` is constantly re-running on every frame and kesps throwing away and re-creating the composited layers.
+That's because `composite` is constantly re-running on every frame and keeps throwing away and re-creating the composited layers.
 In fact, at the moment it's probably *slower* than before, because the compositing algorithm takes time to run.
 Let's now add code to avoid all this work.

 Avoiding raster and the compositing algorithm is simple in concept: keep track of what is animating, and re-run `draw` with different opacity parameters on the `CompositedLayer`s that are animating.
+If nothing else changes, then we don't need to re-composite or re-raster anything.

 Let's accomplish that.
 It will have multiple parts, starting with the main thread.